-- 2-3 TBSPs extra virgin olive oil for drizzling
+- 2-3 Tablespoons extra virgin olive oil for drizzling

 - 1 cucumber, peeled, halved lengthwise and sliced

-- 1 cup quinoa cooked in chicken broth (can use veggie broth)
+- 1 cup quinoa cooked in chicken broth (or veggie broth)

 - 1 avocado, scooped out in bite-sized chunks

-- 1 lb baked simple chicken tenderloins, sliced (recipe below)
+- 1 lb baked simple chicken tenderloins, sliced (see below)

-- ½-¾ cup Apple cider vinaigrette (recipe below) or vinaigrette of choice
+- ½-¾ cup apple cider vinaigrette (see below) or vinaigrette of choice

 - Optional: Softened goat cheese